asaiahL9/weatherdata/README.md

-## Assignment 7
+## Historical Weather Data Lookup

-### Use BeautifulSoup and PySimpleGUI to scrape data from the web and display it
+### This desktop application allows a user to view historical weather data from many locations around the world.
+It uses a selenium headless browser to scrape dynamic data loaded from a website and delivers it back to the application.

 #### 1. Enter date with YYYY-MM-DD format or select from built in calendar.